ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 5. You will be prompted to type in the password again to confirm it.
 Press Enter when done.
 6. You should receive messages indicating that your .CER and .PFX files were created successfully.
 7. Close the Command Prompt window.
-8. Leave your browser open for the next task.
+8. Leave all browser tabs open for the next task.

 ### Task 3: Create an App Protection Policy